-Free Caliper Profile Practice: Personality and Cognitive Assessment Simulation
+Caliper Profile Practice: Personality and Cognitive Assessment Simulation

 The Caliper Profile is primarily a personality test, with embedded abstract reasoning items that measure cognitive ability alongside behavioral fit.
 180 questions, 75 minutes.
 Used by FedEx, Verizon, and Pfizer for sales roles and leadership hiring.
-This free simulation runs the full personality plus cognitive battery.
+This simulation runs the full personality plus cognitive battery.

-What this free Caliper Profile practice includes
+What this Caliper Profile practice includes

 Caliper measures 22 personality traits across four behavioral dimensions: drive, leadership, interpersonal, and thinking.
 Alongside the personality items, the test includes an abstract reasoning section that measures cognitive ability (roughly 30 of the 180 items).
-This free simulation runs both together, matching the real Caliper flow.
+This simulation runs both together, matching the real Caliper flow.

 At the end, you receive a trait profile across the 22 dimensions, a cognitive reasoning subscore, and a role-fit estimate for the most common Caliper hiring use cases: sales professional, middle manager, executive, customer service, and technical specialist.
 Caliper results should never be used to "improve" your score, that kind of coaching can flag response inconsistency.
 The practice is for familiarity, not gaming.